Open to the Public

 The Conservancy has been working with volunteers to control invasive species such as common buckthorn, which threaten the preserve's floodplain forests.

-The Vermont Chapter is beginning an extensive invasive plant control project at our LaPlatte River Marsh Natural Area starting on September 2nd.
-During that time, access to the trail in the northwest portions of the property, near the trail and town recreation path may be restricted at times for safety reasons.
+The Vermont Chapter completed an extensive invasive plant control project at our LaPlatte River Marsh Natural Area last fall.
+Access to the trail in the northwest portions of the property, near the trail and town are now open for visitation.

 The LaPlatte River Marsh Natural Area can be enjoyed by foot or by canoe.
 Interpretive brochures are available for download.
 Trail Guide (379KB) Paddle Guide (383KB) Please read our Visitation Guidelines